m3db/m3/docs/architecture/consistencylevels.md

 # Consistency Levels

 M3DB provides variable consistency levels for read and write operations, as well as cluster connection operations.
+These consistency levels are handled at the client level.

 ## Write consistency levels